 (iv) will not lose any ability to update their computer account database; and

-(v) will still have access to a secure web page, where the same campus load data would be posted and made available to the campuses.
+(v) will still have access to a secure web page, where the same campus load data (?) would be posted and made available to the campuses.

 13. If Enron installs dual-socket adaptors or Vectron meters at the University sites, there will be no extra or wasted energy.
 In other words, the installation of a dual-socket adaptor or Vectron meter does not cause the use of more energy, nor does it allow for an increased waste of energy.